Gene Therapies for Eternal Youth

 An emerging obsession with “clean eating” may be fueled by a less than healthy fitness culture.

-Q&A With James Bridle on Their New Book “Ways of Being”
+James Bridle on Their New Book “Ways of Being”

 The artist and writer is thinking about multiple intelligences, life at the end of the future, and new ways of being.